smark-1/django-easy-faq/README.md

     {% endif %}

 ## Contributing
 django-easy-faq aims to be the best faq app for django.
-It welcomes  contributions of all types - issues, bugs, feature requests, documentation updates, tests and pull requests
+It welcomes contributions of all types - issues, bugs, feature requests, documentation updates, tests and pull requests.

 ## change log
-0.4 fixed bug that logged out users can vote - which then raises exceptions

-0.5 fixed migrations

-1.0 added pypi distribution

-1.1 added more templates to override easily

-1.2 fixed bug in pypi distro not including faq app
+- 1.9 added view onsite link in admin, added richtext answers in admin

+- 1.8 added support for richtext answers with django-tinymce

+- 1.7 added support for django 5.0

+- 1.6 fixed bug where no_category_description did not do remove the category description in the admin

+- 1.5 added login_required setting to allow faq app to be available to only logged in users

+- 1.4 added unicode option to add unicode slugs

-1.3 fixed bug where a slug must be filled out in admin even though slug gets auto generated to save for questions, answers, and categories.
+- 1.3 fixed bug where a slug must be filled out in admin even though slug gets auto generated to save for questions, answers, and categories.
 Made questions, answers, categories slugs readonly in admin

-1.4 added unicode option to add unicode slugs

-1.5 added login_required setting to allow faq app to be available to only logged in users

-1.6 fixed bug where no_category_description did not do remove the category description in the admin

-1.7 added support for django 5.0

-1.8 added support for richtext answers with django-tinymce

-1.9 added view onsite link in admin, added richtext answers in admin
+- 1.2 fixed bug in pypi distro not including faq app

+- 1.1 added more templates to override easily

+- 1.0 added pypi distribution

+- 0.5 fixed migrations

+- 0.4 fixed bug that logged out users can vote - which then raises exceptions